bloomyminded/chicrime/README.md

 # Get results
 chicrime.where("year = '2014'", "community_area = '1'").order("date").results

-# New semi-working DSL
+# New semi-working DSL, use at your own risk
+# where is the only parameter with a block implemented
+# available operators include: equals, less_than, greater_than, not_equal
 chicrime.query do
   where do
+    year greater_than 2013
-    year equals 2014
+    arrest equals false
+    ward not_equal 15
   end

+  search "Kingsbury St"

   order :id, :desc
   limit 15
   select :arrest, :date, :location